cointobanks/lifetioncoin-docs/_includes/helpers/vars.md

   d: "An object describing one of this transaction's outputs"

 - n: "{{DEPTH}} → → →<br>`value`"
-  t: "number (Dash)"
+  t: "number (Lifetioncoin)"
   p: "Required<br>(exactly 1)"
-  d: "The number of Dash paid to this output.
+  d: "The number of Lifetioncoin paid to this output.
 May be `0`"

 - n: "{{DEPTH}} → → →<br>`valueSat`"
   t: "number (duffs)"